-Alentejo (ah-len-TAY-zhoo) is situated in the southern half of Portugal, bordered by the Tejo River to the north, the Algarve to the south, Spain to the east, and the Atlantic Ocean to the west.
-Emcompasing a third of the country, it is the largest region in Portugal.
-It is approximately the size of the state of Massachusetts,
+Bordered by the Tejo River to the north, the Algarve to the south, Spain to the east, and the Atlantic to the west, Alentejo is roughly the size of Massachusetts, yet sparsely populated — a landscape where time moves slowly and hospitality flows easily.

 Alentejo has its own DOP (appellation) title, as well as a wider Vinho Regional Alentejano designation.
 The DOP has eight subregions (see map above), which span from the mountains to the hot, dry center of the region: Portalegre, Borba, Évora, Redondo, Reguengos, Granja-Amareleja, Vidigueira and Moura.